In 2022 Her Late Majesty became the first British monarch ever to celebrate a Platinum Jubilee (70th anniversary of reign).

 The coronation crown exists only in base metal but the jubilees have all been celebrated with those coins in base metal (cupronickel) AND in sterling silver PROOF quality mintings for collectors.
 This nine coin set includes ALL of these!

 Coin 1 – The coronation crown of 1953

 The Coronation of Queen Elizabeth II was held more than a year after Her accession, on 2 June 1953; this followed the tradition that a festival such as a Coronation was inappropriate during the period of mourning that followed the death of the preceding sovereign.

-For the first time since the reign of King Charles I an equestrian portrait of the monarch was adopted in which Her Majesty is depicted riding side-saddle on a prancing horse, a riding stock in her left hand and reins in her right.
+For the first time since the reign of King Charles I an equestrian portrait of the monarch was adopted in which Her Late Majesty is depicted riding side-saddle on a prancing horse, a riding stock in her left hand and reins in her right.
 As Colonel-in-Chief of the Grenadier Guards she is shown wearing the uniform of that office, complete with plumed cap.
 On either side appears the Royal Cypher ‘EIIR’, royally crowned and to either side of the face value FIVE SHILLINGS is a thistle and a rose.